To capture your imagination

 A spy network, unfortunately, did exist in the United States that many young people today do not know about.
 And, the Axis victories in 1942 were many; truly a struggle to achieve Allied Victory.

 Before we look into some PDFs which showcase the book briefly, let's highlight a few items of interest.
 Music was interesting in the 1940s.
 We had Count Basie doing his thing, part of an American culture tied in to Jazz and Swing music.
 You know what they say: Music is the universal language.
-He was not the only one, for there were other great American composers and musicians like Glenn Miller, Tommy Dorsey and Cab Calloway (in Tuxedo).
-How did the kids dance?
-Check out 1943.
+He was not the only one, for there were other great American composers and musicians like Glenn Miller, Tommy Dorsey and Cab Calloway (in black Tuxedo).
+This video is colorized with DeOldify.
+And, they performed a superb job.

 Fact filled book: A Toast For You And Me, America’s Participation, Sacrifice and Victory, vol 2.
 [Award-Winning Finalist in the History United States category of the National Best Books 2009 Awards.]
 ISBN-13: 978-1880633-84-7.